-Applicants at the time of interview must be prepared to affirm that they have financial resources and/or planning sufficient to complete the program of study without reliance on outside employment (See Graduate Catalog section for Tuition and Fees).
+Applicants at the time of interview must be prepared to affirm that they have financial resources and/or planning sufficient to complete the program of study without reliance on outside employment (Click here for a breakdown of Tuition and Fees).
 Applicants are advised to contact the Office of Financial Aid to investigate funding options at the time they are considering submission of their application package.

 All applicants must affirm and attest to sound physical health, emotional stability, and personal integrity that will enable them to successfully complete the educational program and to comply with criteria for nursing licensure and adherence to American Association of Nurse Anesthetist's professional codes of conduct and practice.
 Applicants must affirm and attest that they are free of addiction to substances of abuse, are not restricted in their practice of nursing or under investigation by any Board of Nursing, and are willing to adhere to Drug Free Workplace policies and procedures of affiliate clinical training sites, to include submission to randomized drug testing and/or testing for cause and upon Program demand.